-The Executive Head:
+Executive Headteacher:

 Is responsible (with the lead support of the Designated Safeguarding Lead) for ensuring safeguarding arrangements are implemented effectively in school.
 This includes:

-- Having the overarching responsibility, above the Senior Designated Safeguarding Lead, of ensuring the effectiveness of our school safeguarding arrangements as outlined in this policy. - Being accountable and reporting to the Governing Body (with the support of the Senior Designated Safeguarding Lead) on the effectiveness of school safeguarding arrangements.

-- Supporting and promoting a whole school safeguarding culture and ethos as outlined in our Safeguarding Statement.
-This includes ensuring that the Senior Leadership Team work effectively together and with the Designated Safeguarding Lead, to ensure a whole school approach to safeguarding. - Enabling the Senior Designated Safeguarding Lead and any deputies to carry out their roles effectively.
-This means ensuring they are given sufficient time, training, support, and resources, including cover arrangements where necessary. - Ensuring that all school policies including safeguarding policies and procedures and those required to be in place, are implemented and followed by all staff, with the support of the Senior Designated Safeguarding Lead.
+- Having the overarching responsibility of ensuring the effectiveness of our school safeguarding arrangements as outlined in this policy. - Being accountable and reporting to the Governing Body (with the support of the Designated Safeguarding Lead) on the effectiveness of school safeguarding arrangements. - Supporting and promoting a whole school safeguarding culture and ethos as outlined in our Safeguarding Statement.
+This includes ensuring that the Senior Leadership Team work effectively together and with the Designated Safeguarding Lead, to ensure a whole school approach to safeguarding. - Take the lead role in Ensuring Safe Practice; including ensuring staff are knowledgeable and confident in their safeguarding practice; including making sure that their practice is in line with national and local requirements.
+The Executive Headteacher is also the lead person responsible for receiving, managing, and referring to/liaising with the Local Authority Designated Officer (with the support of the Designated Safeguarding Lead) or any other authorities regarding allegations of abuse made against staff or other organisations/individual who use school premises. - Enabling the Designated Safeguarding Lead and any deputy(ies) to carry out their roles effectively.
+This means ensuring they are given sufficient time, training, support, resources, including cover arrangements where necessary.

+• Ensuring that all school policies including safeguarding policies and procedures and those required to be in place, are implemented and followed by all staff.

-The Senior Designated Safeguarding Lead (DSL):
+The Designated Safeguarding Lead (DSL):

 Takes the lead responsibility for safeguarding and child protection in our school.
-Annex C Keeping Children Safe in Education 2023 outlines their key responsibilities.
-A Comprehensive list is included in Annex E of this policy: Our Deputy Designated Safeguarding Lead(s) (hereafter referred to as DDSL) support the Designated Safeguarding Lead in the discharge of their responsibilities.
+Annex C Keeping Children Safe in Education 2024 outlines their key responsibilities.
+Our Deputy Designated Safeguarding Lead(s) (hereafter referred to as DDSL) support the Designated Safeguarding Lead in the discharge of their responsibilities.